Rawlsian Assignments: Computing the Rawlsian assignment

-Finally, we repeat the above procedure for each of the $n$ preferences.
-In general, $I_k$ is the set of agents for which the algorithm has already found the exact probability with which they are assigned an object of rank $k,\ldots, n$.
+If the optimal value is $\varepsilon^*=0$, then the probability of agent $j$ cannot be moved strictly below $b^*$ without increasing some other agent's probability above $b^*$.
+Hence, the algorithm fixes

+and records that this coordinate of $B^x$ has been determined by adding agent $j$ to $I_n$, which is the subset of agents for which the probability of being assigned their $n$-th choice has been fixed by the algorithm.

+After fixing all agents who must attain $b^*$, the algorithm repeats the same two-LP procedure for the remaining agents, now keeping the previously fixed values unchanged.
+In this way, it determines the largest value of $b_i^x(n)$, then the second-largest value, and so on, until the probabilities $b_i^x(n)$ have been fixed for all agents.
+If at some point LP 1 gives $b^*=0$, then all remaining agents can be assigned zero probability of receiving their least preferred object.

+The algorithm then proceeds to $k=n-1$.
+At this stage, it applies the same procedure to the probabilities $b_i^x(n-1)$, that is, the probabilities with which agents receive one of their two least preferred objects, while keeping all previously fixed values $b_i^x(n)$ unchanged.
+The algorithm continues recursively for $k=n-2,\ldots,1$.
+When the procedure terminates, the assignment returned by the last linear program is the Rawlsian assignment.

 It can be checked that Algorithm~\ref{alg:Rawls} needs to solve at most $ n^2\cdot\frac{n+1}{2}$ linear programs to find the Rawlsian assignment.
-Note that by changing the order in which all agent-preference pairs are considered, a similar algorithm can be used to compute the probabilistic assignments of alternative rules, such as the positive equality rule by \cite{conal2021}, or any of the generalized rules defined in Appendix~\ref{family} that compare assignments based on an alternative ordering of the elements of the vector $(b^x_i)_i$.
+Note that by changing the order in which all agent-preference pairs are considered, a similar algorithmic procedure can be used to compute the probabilistic assignments of alternative rules that depend on lexicographically optimizing a vector of cumulative assignment probabilities.
+This is the case, for example, of the generalized Rawlsian rules (Appendix \ref{family}), the positive and prudent equality rules by \cite{duddy2025egalitarian} as described in Appendix \ref{conal}, or PS as characterized by \cite{bogomolnaia2015random}.